cobalamin, cyanocobalamin, hydroxyocobalamin

 If you have a cobalt deficiency, this also means you have a vitamin B-12 deficiency.

-Over time, the condition also leads to decreased nerve function.
+the condition also leads to decreased nerve function.

 Side effects, toxicity, and interactions